elvezpablo/sagathing/README.md

 ### SQL Database

-Proposed SQL tables for basic relationship mapping and an approval process.
+See  SQL tables for basic relationship mapping and an approval process.

-_Sagas_

-1. ID
-2. Name
-3. <Additional Fields>

-_Names_

-1. ID
-2. CharacterID
-3. SagaID
-4. Value
-5. ApprovedBy
-6. ApprovedAt

-_Characters_

-1. ID
-2. CommonName
-3. `Additional Fields...`
-4. ApprovedBy
-5. ApprovedAt

-_Relationships_

-1. ID
-2. SagaID
-3. CharacterID
-4. CharacterID
-5. ApprovedBy
-6. ApprovedAt

 #### Cloudflare D1 Database